jovanovicjanna/unit1/project_1/crypto_wallet.md

 | 12      | Meet with the client| Have a feedback about the program's present state. | 20min        | Oct 7                 | B         |
 | 13      | Final fix| Final changes based on the customer's feedback. | 2hrs        | Oct 9                 | C         |
 # Criterion C: Development
+## Techniques used:
+1. Functions
+2. For/While loops
+3. Input validation
+4. If statements
+5.
 ## Code

 ## Main screen